Displaying items by tag: marrakech hot air balloon

 MEDINA'S FOOD CIRCUIT AND COOKING CLASS

-If you wish to tour the medina of Marrakech in a different way than with a traditional local guide ( where, let’s face it, sooner or later you likely end up inside a shop) this one is worth considering.
+If you wish to tour the medina of Marrakech in a different way than with a traditional local guide this one is worth considering.
 On one hand, you get your bearings as your guide will point out Jemaa El Fna square, the souks, the Place des Epices and other such landmarks of the medina.
 On the other hand, you will familiarize with the locals, fetching bread from the local farnatchi or bargaining for vegetables at the local market.
 Better still, cook a traditional Moroccan dish, whether it will be a tagine, rfifa, couscous or pastilla.
 The experience is personal as groups rarely exceed 10- 12 persons and everyone gets personal attention.
 Gemma, the organizer, has lived in Marrakech for 10 years, speaks Moroccan, English and French and is a well of information on such disparate topics as the social importance of couscous or permaculture in Morocco.

 Best done on your first day in Marrakech, all year round except July, August, Ramadan and Aid El Kebir holidays.